 AT THE TIME OF THE APPOINTMENT, YOU WILL BE REQUIRED TO PAY THE APPLICATION FEE (FOR THE CURRENT AMOUNT PLEASE CHECK THE CITIZENSHIP GENERAL INFORMATION PAGE).

-If you have a family member who had the Italian citizenship already granted by THIS Consulate General and you live in Texas, Louisiana, Arkansas or Oklahoma and you are interested in applying, please contact the Citizenship Office via email at cittadinanza.houston@esteri.it
+ONLY If you have a family member who has already been recognized Italian Jure Sanguinis from THIS Consulate General and you live in Texas, Louisiana, Arkansas or Oklahoma and are interested in applying, contact the Citizenship Office via email at cittadinanza.houston@esteri.it to know which supplementary documents you need to produce at the time of your interview.
+PLEASE NOTE, the appointment must be booked via the Prenot@mi portal.

 REQUIRED DOCUMENTS